Pin It!

 Notes

-Make it gluten free- You can easily make this gluten-free by swapping out the all-purpose flour with a measure for measure gluten-free flour and using a gluten-free oats in the topping.
-Try using this pie crust recipe.
+Make it gluten-free.
+You can easily make this pie gluten-free by swapping out the all-purpose flour with a measure-for-measure gluten-free flour and using gluten-free oats in the topping.
+Try my easy gluten-free pie crust recipe.

 Recipe rating 5 Stars 4 Stars 3 Stars 2 Stars 1 Star